-Although you may feel lonely, you’re not alone.
-The forum can help you get in touch with other young people going through similar experiences.
-You may also find support from reading the ‘Advice’ column with replies that has been given in response to queries from other teenagers.
-You’ll also find some information under ‘Living with cancer’ regarding talking about cancer and how cancer may affect you and your family.
+You may feel lonely but you’re not alone!
+In addition to the stories on riprap, the forum can help you make contact with other young people going through similar experiences.
+You may also find support from reading the ‘Advice’ column where we share some of the queries from other teenagers and our replies to them.
+You may want to get in touch with your own query or perhaps you just want to talk things through with us in private...?
+Further, you’ll find some information under ‘Living with cancer’ regarding talking about cancer and how cancer may affect you and your family.
 The experience you have been through is likely to affect you even after treatment has ended and your parent has recovered from cancer.
 We talk a bit about this in ‘Moving on’.
-We have also included a separate section for the few of you whose parent has sadly died from cancer.
+We have also included a separate section for those of you whose parent has sadly died from cancer.

-We hope that the riprap site is helpful in many ways but you may need face-to-face support to help you deal with it all.
+We hope that the riprap site can help you in many ways but you may need face-to-face or other local support to help you deal with it all.
 Have a look at services listed in the section ‘Support in my area’.
-There is also a section with links to national and some international organisations that may be relevant for you to browse through.
+There is also a section with links to UK national and some international organisations that may be relevant for you to have a look at.